+There are different types of Medicare plans.
 The Blue Shield of California Medicare Rx Plan is a Medicare prescription drug plan (PDP).
+Like all Medicare plans, this Medicare prescription drug plan is approved by Medicare and run by a private company.
 The plan provides standard Medicare Part D prescription drug coverage along with supplemental drug coverage purchased by your former employer group/union.
 Standard Medicare Part D coverage is defined by Medicare and is includes an annual deductible, a gap in coverage, and cost-sharing for drugs that would be higher if you didn't have supplemental drug coverage provided by your former employer/union.
 The supplemental drug coverage provided by this plan is in addition to standard Part D coverage and includes coverage of the Part D deductible, reduced cost-sharing for Part D drugs, coverage through the Coverage Gap, and coverage for certain Non-Part D drugs.